huangsam/photohaul/USERGUIDE.md

 ## Run migration

 - Open your terminal and navigate to the `./photohaul` directory
 - Run the command `gradle run`.
-This will start the migration to Google Drive
+This will start the migration process

+This is how it looks like for Google Drive:

 <img src="images/migration-step.png" width="800" alt="Migration step"/>

 ## Validate migration

-Once the migration is complete, you can verify that your photos have been uploaded to Google Drive.
+Once the migration is complete, you can verify that your photos are uploaded successfully.
 Here's an example of how I validate the output for Google Drive.

 **Folder creation** was successful: